A large-scale analysis of public-facing, community-built chatbots on Character.AI: Literature Review

-Our efforts complement this existing work on AI and fandoms work by examining the vast collection of interactive story ideas published on Character.AI.
-While it is known that role-playing is a popular use of AI \cite{zhengLMSYSChat1MLargeScaleRealWorld2023}, and while gender dynamics have been thoughtfully examined among a handful of the most popular characters on the site \cite{laufer2025ai}, we are the first to examine Character.AI computationally and at scale to reveal the fandom, tropes, and gender and power dynamics present in \emph{millions} of characters on the site.
+Our efforts complement this existing work on AI and fandoms by examining the vast collection of interactive story ideas published on Character.AI.
+While there exists a tagged, searchable, third-party index of Character.AI chatbots,\footnote{\url{https://caibotlist.com/}} and while gender dynamics have been thoughtfully examined among a handful of the most popular characters on the site \cite{laufer2025ai}, we are the first to study Character.AI computationally and at scale to analyze the fandom, tropes, and gender and power dynamics present in millions of characters on the site.
+We are also the first that we are aware of to attempt to identify, given text content, which fandom this text draws from, in a scientifically sound way.
+To this end, we propose a novel mixed methods approach to doing so, as well as a manually annotated dataset of greetings to assess the effectiveness of our method.